Quick answer

 Fresh Fade

 Upload one pet photo, get the full barbershop fresh-fade clip — clippers, blow dryer, and the deadpan client-reveal stare.
-1 credit, one photo, no prompt engineering.
+One photo, no prompt engineering.

 The rest of this guide is for people who want to roll their own — different framing, a different model, or full control over the scene.